-- (b) co-ordinating the operation of radiocommunications receivers operated under this licence with radiocommunications transmitters operated under other radiocommunications licences: - Radiocommunications Advisory Guidelines (Managing Interference to Spectrum Licensed Receivers 2.3 GHz Band) 2013, as in force from time to time - 5.
-The guidelines should be read in conjunction with the Radiocommunications (Unacceptable Levels of Interference 2.3 GHz Band) Determination 2013, as in force from time to time (see Licence Note 3).
-This determination sets out the unacceptable levels of interference for the purpose of registration of radiocommunications transmitters to be operated under this licence.
+- 4. The ACMA has issued written Radiocommunications Advisory Guidelines (the guidelines) under section 262 of the Act about: - (a) co-ordinating the operation of radiocommunications transmitters under this licence with radiocommunications receivers operated under other licences: - Radiocommunications Advisory Guidelines (Managing Interference from Spectrum Licensed Transmitters - 3.4 GHz Band) 2015, as in force from time to time; and - (b) co-ordinating the operation of radiocommunications receivers operated under this licence with radiocommunications transmitters operated under other radiocommunications licences: - Radiocommunications Advisory Guidelines (Managing Interference to Spectrum Licensed Receivers 3.4 GHz Band) 2015, as in force from time to time. - 5.
+The guidelines should be read in conjunction with the Radiocommunications (Unacceptable Levels of Interference 3.4 GHz Band) Determination 2015, as in force from time to time (see Licence Note 3).
+This determination sets out the unacceptable levels of interference for the purpose of registration of transmitters to be operated under this licence.
 The guidelines should be followed by licensees (and accredited persons) in the planning of services and the resolution of interference cases.
 The ACMA will consider these guidelines during the settlement of interference disputes.
 Each case will be assessed on its merits.
 Copies of the guidelines are available from www.legislation.gov.au and the ACMA.